PELCAN-PUCP/projects/README.md

-# projects
+# Projects – PELCAN

-Repository for organizing ongoing and future research projects at PELCAN.
+This repository organizes the main research and collaboration projects developed at PELCAN.

+## Purpose
+This repository is intended to centralize documentation, resources, and project-related materials in an organized way.